she wears pleasant flowers

 Let’s end with this Vietnamese proverb, ‘The higher you climb, the heavier you fall.’

 Good morning and have a beautiful day!

-When I went to seminary college and spent more time with my parents I learned that forgiveness is primary to my internal peace and happiness.
-Sometimes it’s a tough decision letting go considering how others treat us but if you really love or value yourself, this will be the best thing to do.
+When I went to seminary college and spent more time with my parents, I learned that forgiveness is primary to my internal peace and happiness.
+Sometimes it’s a tough decision letting go considering how others treat us, but if you love or value yourself, this will be the best thing to do.

 I noticed life and the way I view things changed for the better when I let things go, when I let people win, without attaching conditions or thoughts that may hurt me later.
-So I try to create my happiness even in the midst of disappointments, disagreements and pain.
-I even throw some happiness around because it creates more happiness for me.
+So I try to create my happiness even amid disappointments, disagreements and pain.
+I even throw some pleasure around because it makes more joy for me.

 So dear friends, are there people, events, or anything who/that seem unforgivable?
 Remember this: you forgive them for you, not for them.
 Spread forgiveness, be happy and have peace.

 Never give up.
 Today is hard, tomorrow may be worse, but the day after tomorrow will be sunshine.
 Jack Ma